Budgies have a reputation for dying suddenly, and some owners lose several budgies, one after another.

 Healthy budgies can survive for up to 24 hours without water.

-This is a short timeline and offers little to no room for error.
+This is a short timeline and offers little room for error.
 So, forgetting to refill your budgie’s water bowl even once can have life-ending consequences.

 That’s especially true if the budgie is in direct sunlight or left in a room above 80 degrees Fahrenheit.
 An overheated budgie will survive for even less time without water.